At a Glance

 ● Risk factors for bladder cancer include smoking; workplace chemicals in the dye, rubber, chemical, metal, textile, and leather industries; personal or family history of bladder cancer; arsenic in drinking water (not a problem in the U.S.); certain cancer treatments.
 Also at risk are hairdressers, machinists, printers, painters, and truck drivers.

-● Four main treatments that have shown success against bladder cancer: surgery, chemotherapy, radiation, and biologic therapy.
+● Four main treatments that have shown success against bladder cancer: surgery, chemotherapy, radiation, and immunotherapy also known as biologic therapy.

 The bladder is part of the urinary tract.
 Urine passes from each kidney into the bladder through a long tube called a ureter.
 Urine leaves the bladder through a shorter tube, the urethra.
 The wall of the bladder has three layers, inner, middle and outer.
 You can find out more about bladder cancer on our partner, Pacific Urology’s, website.

 Cancer that forms in tissues of the bladder is called Bladder Cancer.
-An estimated 74,000 new cases of bladder cancer are expected to occur in 2015 according to the American Cancer Society.
+An estimated 74,000 new cases of bladder cancer were expected to occur in 2015 according to the American Cancer Society.

 An abnormal buildup of extra cells sometimes forms a mass of tissue called a growth or tumor.
 Tumors in the bladder can be benign (not cancer) or malignant (cancer).
 Benign tumors are not as harmful as malignant tumors.
 Bladder cancer cells can spread by breaking away from the original tumor.
 They can spread through the blood vessels to the liver, lungs, and bones.
 In addition, bladder cancer cells can spread through lymph vessels to nearby lymph nodes.